backdrop-contrib/bee/Usage.md

 *Examples:*
 - `bee db-export db.sql` - Export the database to db.sql.gz.
 - `bee db-export` - Export the database to [DATE_TIME].sql.gz.
-- `bee db-export ../db/db_export.sql` - Export the database to ../db/db_export.sql.gz
+- `bee db-export --extra=" " db.sql` - Export the database to db.sql.gz without using the '--no-tablespaces' option.
-- `bee db-export --extra="--no-tablespaces"` Export the database to [DATE_TIME].sql.gz using no-tablespaces option.
+- `bee db-export --extra="--no-data --no-tablespaces" db.sql` Export the database without data, and using the '--no-tablespaces' option, to db.sql.gz.

 #### `db-import`
 *Description:* Import an SQL file into the current database.